 Nothing about 2011 was normal for Apple.
 Tim Cook had introduced the Verizon iPhone 4 at the beginning of the year and Apple had finally shipped the white iPhone 4 by spring.
-But unlike previous years, WWDC 2011 came and went with nary a mention nor a glimpse of a new iPhone.
+But unlike previous years, WWDC 2011 came and went no mention a glimpse of a new iPhone.
 Steve Jobs went on medical leave again, and in August resigned as CEO.
-He passed away on October 5, 2011.
-Just the day before Apple's new CEO, Tim Cook, SVP of Marketing Phil Schiller, and other executives valiantly took the stage at a special media called "Let's Talk iPhone".
-There, under tremendous emotional strain, they introduced the most amazing iPhone yet.
+On October 4, 2011, Apple's new CEO, Tim Cook, senior vice president of worldwide product marketing, Phil Schiller, and other executives took the stage at a special media called "Let's Talk iPhone".
+There, they introduced the most amazing iPhone yet.
 The iPhone 4S.

 16 months in the making

-Wi-Fi stayed the same at 802.11 b/g/n on 2.4Mhz, but aGPS was augmented by Russian GLONASS (Global Navigation Satellite System), and Bluetooth jumped to 4.0 with support for both high-speed (HS) and low-engery (LE) modes.
-Typically radio-conservative Apple was making a big bet on the future of Bluetooth, and none at all on NFC (near-field communications).
+Wi-Fi stayed the same at 802.11 b/g/n on 2.4Mhz, but aGPS was augmented by Russian GLONASS (Global Navigation Satellite System).
+While near field communications (NFC) was prototyped internally, it didn't make it into a shipping product.
+Instead Apple was making a big bet on the future of Bluetooth, quickly moving to Bluetooth 4.0 with support for both high-speed (HS) and low-engery (LE) modes.

-As was becoming the pattern with S-class upgrades, the processor got a significant boost - a version of the Apple A5 system-on-a-chip (SoC) that debuted with the iPad 2 earlier in the year.
+The iPhone 4S processor got a significant boost as well — a version of the Apple A5 system-on-a-chip (SoC) that debuted with the iPad 2 earlier in the year.
 The A5 featured a dual-core Cortex A9 central processing unit with Imagination's dual-core PowerVR SGX 543MP2 graphics processing unit.
 Apple claimed a 2x general speed improvement and a 7x graphics improvement.

-The front-facing camera retained the same, paltry VGA sensor.
-The rear-facing camera, however, got a lot of attention.
+The front FaceTime camera retained the same, paltry VGA sensor.
+The rear iSight camera, however, got a lot of attention.
 It was increased to 8 megapixels and 1080p.
 The backlit sensor was improved, the aperture brought to f2.4, and made wide angle to capture more of a scene.
-They also added a 5th piece of glass to the assembly to increase sharpness, and an infrared filter to improve colors.
+Apple also added a 5th piece of glass to the assembly to increase sharpness, and an infrared filter to improve colors.
 The bigger news was the ISP (image signal processor) in the Apple A5 processor.
 It took the images captured by the camera and provided facial recognition for more specific automatic focus, and post-processing for much better white-balanced, stabilized, photos and video.
 It did, however, seem to find macro focus more of a challenge.

-Pricing again stayed the same, starting at $199 and $299, with the new, larger capacity model sliding in right on top at $399.
+Pricing stayed the same again as well, starting at $199 and $299 on-contract, with the new, larger capacity model sliding in right on top at $399.

 The cross-roads of technology

 The iPhone 4S launched on October 14, 2011 in the U.S., Australia, Canada, the U.K, France, Germany, and Japan.
-It reached 70 countries and 100 carriers by the end of 2011.
-It sold 4 million units the first weekend.
-Apple:
+It reached 70 countries and 100 carriers by the end of the year.
+On launch weekend, it sold 4 million units.